How to Be Friends with Your Adult Children

 I’m going to offer you a suggestion.

 Become friends with your adult children.
 Of course, you will always be their parent.
-Hopefully, you’ve gained wisdom from your years that your children will seek at times.

 I love being a mom and a friend to my adult children.
 I’ve made my share of mistakes but overall we have built a strong friendship.
 Here are the ways I’ve found how to be friends with your adult children.